- What is choroideremia?

 Are there any other related diseases?

 Early in the course of the disease, choroideremia could be confused with X-linked retinitis pigmentosa.
 Both have symptoms of night blindness and tunnel vision.
-However, differences are clear in a complete medical eye examination, especially as the disease progresses.
-The disease most similar clinically to choroideremia is gyrate atrophy.
-It too can be distinguished based on its inheritance, as an autosomal recessive disorder, and based on its cause, known to be a defect in an unrelated gene.
+However, differences are clear with genetic testing and/or a comprehensive eye examination, especially as the disease progresses.
+The disease most similar clinically to choroideremia is gyrate atrophy, which is inherited recessively and caused by mutations in the ornithine aminotransferase gene.